Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Discussion and conclusions

 \section{Discussion and conclusions}

-We will now summarize the results of our analysis and present some conclusion and discussions.
-The phenomenological knowledge of the pion electromagnetic form factor improved considerably in recent years.
-The information comes from different sources: the phase below 0.917 GeV is known via Fermi-Watson theorem from the $P$-wave phase shift of $\pi\pi$ scattering calculated with precision from the Roy equations, the modulus has been measured recently by high statistics experiments on $e^+e^-$ annihilation or $\tau$-decays, and measurements on the spacelike axis from electroproduction data with improved accuracy were also reported.
+Our work was motivated by the fact that the phenomenological knowledge of the pion electromagnetic form factor, which improved considerably in recent years, comes from different sources: the phase below 0.917 GeV is known via Fermi-Watson theorem from the $P$-wave phase shift of $\pi\pi$ scattering calculated from the Roy equations, the modulus has been measured recently by high statistics experiments on $e^+e^-$ annihilation or $\tau$-decays, and measurements on the spacelike axis from electroproduction data with improved accuracy were also reported.
+Suitable tools based on analyticity must be devised for exploiting the available knowledge in order to make model-independent predictions in regions not directly accessible to experiment.

-If the modulus and the phase are both known along an energy interval the function can be reconstructed in principle everywhere, by the uniqueness of analytic continuation.
+If the modulus and the phase are both known along an energy interval of the unitarity cut, the function can be reconstructed in principle everywhere, by the uniqueness of analytic continuation.
 However, since the input is known with some uncertainty, the reconstruction is practically impossible.
-Indeed, analytic continuation is unique, but it is also an unstable (ill-posed) problem in the Hadamard sense \cite{Ciulli}, which means that the small uncertainties along the original range may be amplified arbitrarily much in the complex plane outside that range.
-Therefore, suitable tools based on analyticity must be devised for exploiting the available knowledge in order to make model-independent predictions in regions not directly accessible to experiment.
+Indeed, analytic continuation is unique, but it is also an unstable (ill-posed) problem in the Hadamard sense \cite{Ciulli}, which means that the small uncertainties along the original range may be amplified arbitrarily in much of the complex plane outside that range.

 In our analysis we applied a formalism that exploits in an optimal way the information on the phase and modulus on the unitarity cut, leading to results independent on the unknown phase above the inelastic threshold.
-Combined with the well-known analytic interpolation theory, it allows us to include also information or derive predictions on the values at points inside the analyticity domain.
+Combined with the well-known analytic interpolation theory, it allows us to include information or derive predictions on the values at points inside the analyticity domain.
+The formalism also acts as a sensitive devise for testing the consistency of the various experimental data sets with analyticity and among themselves.
 The technique has been already applied to the pion form factor in Refs. \cite{Ananthanarayan:2011xt, Ananthanarayan:2012tn, Ananthanarayan:2012tt}.